pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel (via Debug Console or another client).
+Before running the publish example, subscribe to the same channel via Debug Console or another client instance.

 ### Response